Locations last updated 05/02/2019

 According to the RSPCA, signs of poisoning can be seen anytime from 30 minutes after ingestion to two or three days later.
 These can include some, or all, of the following symptoms: vomiting, seeming depressed or sleepy, appearing drunk or uncoordinated, seizures and difficulty breathing.
 A local vet also mentioned checking for pale gums or red spots on the gums or eyes, which would be signs of burst blood vessels.
 For more information visit https://www.rspca.org.uk/adviceandwelfare/pets/dogs/health/poisoning.

 Even if the chicken has not been contaminated, chicken can be a danger to dogs as bones can splinter into sharp pieces and damage or become lodged in the digestive tract.
 In some cases, surgery could even be required to remove the foreign body or repair any damage.
+Additionally, chicken (especially raw) can contain bacteria such as salmonella or E. coli which can be extremely harmful to dogs.

 A spokesman for the RSPCA said, "It is concerning to hear about this and we are looking into reports.
 We would urge pet owners in the area to be vigilant at all times and be on the lookout for anything suspicious.
 We would urge anyone who has any information to contact us on the RSPCA cruelty line on 0300 1234 999."